LSWR O2 class: Preservation

 The two Isle of Wight locomotives, W24 and W31, were used on engineering trains survived long enough for preservation attempts to be made.
 However, the attempt to preserve W31 Chale failed and it was scrapped in 1967.

 W24 Calbourne was bought by the Wight Locomotive Society, which in 1971 moved its headquarters to Havenstreet and became the Isle of Wight Steam Railway.
 Calbourne was restored to operating condition, re-entering service in 1992, and had a further overhaul in 2010, hauling tourist trains over the line between Smallbrook Junction and Wootton.
 A further overhaul began in 2019 and was completed in 2021 for the locomotive's 130th anniversary and the railway's 50th.

 Calbourne is the sole survivor of the O2 locomotives; the rest of the class were scrapped.

 Models

 DJ Models has produced OO gauge ready-to-run models of the O2 class in both mainland and IOW variants.
 For O gauge, a 7mm brass kit of the O2 is produced by Connoisseur Models, both mainland and Isle of Wight versions are covered.
 Roxey Models have a 7mm white metal kit with nickel silver chassis; mainland and IOW versions are covered.

+EFE Rail (part of Bachmann) have re-introduced the OO gauge Kernow model with five versions in 2024 viz.
+LSWR, two Southern and two black BR.